g-haine/scrimp/docs/source/examples/shallow_water.rst

 Regarding the FEM, this is more challenging, as non-linearity are present.
 Nevertheless, let us stick to the way we choose until now: since the :math:`h`-type variables will be derivated, thus we choose continuous Galerkin approximations of order :math:`k+1`.
-The other variables are taken as discontinuous Galerkin approximations of order :math:`k`.
+The other energy variable is taken as continuous Galerkin approximation of order :math:`k`, while boundary terms are given by discontinuous Galerkin approximations of order
+:math:`k`.

 .. code:: python